 - Reach out and listen to your target audience.

 - Don’t be afraid to try out new things and discover what works and what necessarily doesn’t.

-- Explore new channels and establish a cross marketing strategy.
+- Explore new channels to market your franchise and establish a cross-platform marketing strategy.

 - Distribute your content in a wise way.

 - Measure cost per acquisition